pnicholls/breadcrumbs_on_rails/README.md

 Creating a breadcrumb navigation menu in your Rails app using *BreadcrumbsOnRails* is really straightforward.

-In your controller, call `add_crumbs` to push a new element on the breadcrumb stack. `add_crumbs` requires two arguments: the name of the breadcrumb and the target path.
+In your controller, call `add_crumb` to push a new element on the breadcrumb stack. `add_crumb` requires two arguments: the name of the breadcrumb and the target path.

     class MyController

-      add_crumbs "home", :root_path
+      add_crumb "home", :root_path
-      add_crumbs "my", :my_path
+      add_crumb "my", :my_path

       def index
         # ...

-        add_crumbs "index", index_path
+        add_crumb "index", index_path
       end

     end